History - society - politics - economy

 - Information for Exchange students

-The department also offers a two-year Master's programme in Social Sciences where Economic History is one of the specialisations (in Swedish).
+The department of Economic History offers a two-year Master's programme in Social Sciences where Economic History is one of the specialisations (in Swedish).
 The specialisation offered fully in English on this programme to international students is Digital Media and Society.

 Incoming Exchange students